 The failure to make reasonable adjustments may also lead to a discrimination claim as it is a breach of the law.
-Given that the menopause usually affects women of a certain age you should ensure that working practices do not adversely affect women of menopausal age, to avoid any claims of sex and/or age discrimination.
+Given that menopause usually affects women of a certain age you should ensure that working practices do not adversely affect women of menopausal age, to avoid any claims of sex and/or age discrimination.

-For example an employer imposing a strict uniform policy and refusing any requests to wear different attire during the menopausal cycle.
-This is because when a menopausal women is having a hot flush, the uniform may reveal sweat patches easily or becomes transparent which can be embarrassing and very upsetting for the affected employee.
+For example, an employer imposing a strict uniform policy and refusing any requests to wear different attire during the menopausal cycle.
+This is because when a menopausal woman is having a hot flush, the uniform may reveal sweat patches easily or becomes transparent which can be embarrassing and very upsetting for the affected employee.
 If the employer refuses to make changes to the uniform this could amount to indirect sex discrimination.

 You should be alert to any problems that may arise for menopausal working women and you should be taking steps to make adjustments in the workplace, just as you would for any other employee struggling with their health.

 Employers should seek legal advice wherever possible where they have concerns about actual or perceived female-only health issues.
-Discrimination on the basis of a protective characteristic is not only unlawful but opens up a liability for potentially unlimited damages.
-Apart from this, and often more damaging, discriminatory conduct can interfere with workplace moral, demotivate female employees, and set the tone for a workforce that is not fully engaged.
+Discrimination on the basis of a protected characteristic is not only unlawful but opens up a liability for potentially unlimited damages.
+Apart from this, and often more damaging, discriminatory conduct can interfere with workplace morale, demotivate female employees, and set the tone for a workforce that is not fully engaged.